 Payments are changing.
 We’ve got you covered, but here’s what you need to know.

 The EU’s Second Payment Services Directive (2015/2366 PSD2) entered into force in January 2018, aiming to ensure consumer protection across all payment types, promoting an even more open, competitive payments landscape.
-Acting as a payment service provider, Ingenico prides itself on being confirmed PSD2 compliant since 29 May 2018.
+Acting as a payment service provider, Wordline prides itself on being confirmed PSD2 compliant since 29 May 2018.